 Many times in construction work, there are multiple jobs being done at the same time.
-For everything to come together in the end, preplanning needs to be done.
-A lack of planning is going to cause gaps and wasted time for the employee on the clock.
+For everything to come together in the end, pre task planning needs to be done.
+A lack of planning can cause wasted time for the employee on the clock or even safety hazards.

 The timing and resources that are needed for each job begin with management.
 Consults are conducted with all the necessary professionals to get all needed information.
 This helps to properly plan out the timing and resources for each project.
 Most of the time these plans are all put into writing for you to follow and stay on track.

 After all the necessary steps are taken to plan out a job, the next step is to make sure everyone is prepared.
-The crew that is working on a job needs to review the tasks that are needing to be done.
+Review the tasks that need to be done be done and assign them out accordingly.
+A construction task management software can help with this.
 Each employee requires qualifications, training, and licenses to perform the tasks.

 An important step in planning is preparing for these hiccups that can come along.
 This is going to cut down on wasted time.
 When changes need to be made, the backup plan can immediately go into play.
 Sometimes you will have to bring in a new employee or find a replacement piece of equipment.
 This may set you back on your timeline, but having a backup plan in place will reduce the amount of extra time.

 Weather is a big factor in many construction jobs.
 The work can still go on, but you will need to use the backup plans you have.
-When grade work or excavation is needed, rain can mess things up.
+Lightning is a safety hazard.
+When grade work or excavation is needed, rain can mess things up by creating muddy conditions.
 There are time restrictions on how long these areas need dry weather.

 If rain is in the forecast, changes are going to need to be made.
 It doesn’t mean that it can’t be done, just some extra precautions need to be taken.
 The supervisor of the job will have a plan set out for where the rain runoff needs to be directed to.
 Weather doesn’t always mean delays need to happen, it just means you need to have a plan of what to do.